roejanepiator/roejanepiator/README.md

 # Roejane V. Piator | Portfolio
-Second Year BSIT Student | Davao Del Norte State College Data-Oriented Developer | Focusing on Database Management
+Second Year BSIT Student | Davao Del Norte State College

+Data-Oriented Developer | Focusing on Database Management

+**Future Interests & Prospects:**
+Virtual Assistant · Data Entry · Data Analyst · Database Administrator .
+Web Developer

 ---

 ## About Me

-I am a 2nd year Bachelor of Science in Information Technology student at Davao Del Norte State College, with a strong dedication to learning and developing in the endless possibilities technology has to offer.
+I am a 2nd year BSIT student at Davao Del Norte State College with a strong passion for technology and a dedication to building meaningful skills in the field.

 I am currently building my foundation in Database Management and Web Systems Development, with hands-on experience in MySQL.
-I have worked on creating and querying relational databases, writing basic to intermediate SQL queries, and understanding core concepts of database design and management through my coursework in Information Management and Advanced Database Structure.
+I have worked on creating and querying relational databases, writing basic to intermediate SQL queries, and understanding core concepts of database design, normalization, and optimization through my coursework in Information Management and Advanced Database Structure.

+I have also developed skills in Object-Oriented Programming using Java, covering core concepts such as classes, inheritance, polymorphism, and encapsulation.
+Additionally, I have studied Data Structures and Algorithms, working with arrays, linked lists, sorting, and searching techniques.

 I am still learning the logic behind structuring and analyzing data efficiently, but I am actively growing my skills through practice and projects to keep on improving.